Database Views as Explanations for Relational Deep Learning: RDL Explanations via Soft Determinacy

-The computational objective involves the estimation of a conditional probability, a generally intractable task, in order to compute $\devi_\Delta(E)$.
-In \Cref{sec:framework_instantiation} we discuss several choices for realizing this objective into a tractable optimization problem.
-Additionally, in \Cref{sec:model_specific} we propose a learning-based solution for efficient explanation view discovery in the case of GNNs.
+To address these challenges, in \Cref{sec:framework_instantiation} we discuss several choices for realizing this objective into a more practical optimization problem.
+Additionally, in \Cref{sec:model_specific} we propose a learning-based solution for efficient explanation view discovery for hetero-GNNs.